Apply varnish properly, maintain it well and it will last far longer.

 Why Does Varnish Fail?

 Dry film thickness determines life.
 That’s the first thing to learn.
 There are many reasons why varnish fails, and there are many ways it fails.
 A thicker film does not stop them all, but too thin a film guarantees prompt and certain failure.
-The wood will bleach and gray, the varnish will crack and peel, and that’s failure.
+The wood will bleach and gray, the varnish will crack and peel, and.
 So, we need some minimum film thickness when we apply varnish if we want it to last.
-We will come back to this.

 Varnishes also fail by loss of gloss.
-When you see this, it means it is time to apply another one to three coats.
-This assumes you start with enough of a film thickness.
-This re-coating process is called maintenance.
+When you notice this, it means it is time to apply another one to three coats.
 The ultraviolet absorbers in varnish protect the wood and primer underneath, but the chemical ultraviolet absorbers wear out.
-The new coats add more fresh ultraviolet absorbers, and restore the gloss of the finish.
+The new maintenance coats add more fresh ultraviolet absorbers, and restore the gloss of the finish.

 How Many Coats Of Varnish To Apply?